- 2025 High School Teachers Workshop – Monday, June 9 (all day)

 Registration fee is $25 for CAP High School Teacher members.

-To become a High School Teacher CAP member, please follow https://cap.ca/membership/hscc-membership/.
+To see more information about the High School Teacher membership, please follow https://cap.ca/membership/hscc-membership/.
 The 2025 CAP High School Teacher Membership Fee is $30.

 On the registration form, please make sure to select at least Monday for the “Attending on (Days)” option.
 Please note that teachers who pre-register can choose to attend only the High School Teachers Workshop Day (Monday) or select to attend other individual or all days of the CAP Congress at no extra fee.